Tagawa Matsu: Giving birth by the stone

-According to legend there was a whale washing ashore and a storm was he was born.
+According to legend, there was a whale washing ashore and a storm was he was born.

-Being in her early twenties, and being older than Zheng Zhilong have raised the possibility Tagawa was a widow before she met Zheng since it was unusual for a woman to not be married by this age.
-Tagawa was the first woman Zheng fell in love with and they were viewed as having a common-law marriage already.
-However, the group of traders working with Captain China wanted to arrange for a Chinese woman, Lady Yan to marry Zheng Zhilong.
+Being in her early twenties, and being older than Zheng Zhilong, there is a possibility that Tagawa was a widow before she met Zheng, since it was unusual for a woman to not be married by this age.
+Tagawa was the first woman Zheng fell in love with, and they were viewed as having a common-law marriage already.
+However, the group of traders working with Captain China wanted to arrange for a Chinese woman, Lady Yan, to marry Zheng Zhilong.

-After the birth of Koxinga, she was still visited in Japan by Zheng Zhilong sometimes according to sources from their time.
+After the birth of Koxinga, Zheng Zhilong still sometimes visited Tagawa in Japan, according to sources from their time.

 She had another son named Shichizaemon in 1629 and gave him her family's surname, Tagawa.
-Sources say that Zheng Zhilong was the father and that he visited Hirado to impregnate her with Shichizayemon and that he received the surname Tagawa because he was adopted by Tagawa Matsu's parents but others say Shichizaemon was the product of an unknown Japanese man which is why he was given Tagawa's surname and not Zheng.
+Sources say that Zheng Zhilong was the father, and that he visited Hirado to impregnate her with Shichizayemon and that he received the surname Tagawa because he was adopted by Tagawa Matsu's parents, but others say that Shichizaemon was the product of an unknown Japanese man, which is why he was given Tagawa's surname rather than Zheng's.
 He became an ashigaru samurai.
 The Taiwan Waiji does not mention Shichizaemon.
 Louise Lux attributes both sons to Tagawa and Zheng Zhilong and says in 1624 he was 20 years old.
 "Japan Magazine: A Representative Monthly of Things Japanese, Volume 19" attributes both sons to Tagawa and Zheng Zhilong.

 Tagawa Matsu raised Koxinga in Japan by herself until he was seven, and her closeness with her son is evident in some of the accomplishment and decisions Koxinga made in his adult life.
 Koxinga was sent to live with his father in China in 1630.
 The Taiwan Waiji (臺灣外記) says "every night he would face east and look to his mother, hiding his tears."
 Tagawa Matsu did not come because she did not want to abandon Shichizaemon and was not willing to send the younger Shichizaemon on the dangerous ship ride.